Seeds, nuts and dried fruit make the best gourmet artisan fruit crackers. Apricot Pecan Crisps are perfect on a cheeseboard

-The really great news is that you can shop your cupboards to see if you can make these without a grocery store visit.
+The really great news is that you can shop your cupboards to see if you can make these without a grocery store run.
 The recipe is super flexible.
 Replace the molasses with honey or the apricots with other dried fruits.
 Sub in herbs and nuts for those you prefer.
 If nuts aren’t your thing, leave them out.
-In this recipe, I ground the flaxseeds by whirling them in my blender for a few seconds.
-Flax digests better if it’s ground.
+In this recipe, I ground the flaxseeds by whirling them in my blender for a few seconds because flax digests better if it’s ground.
 I use white whole-wheat flour to boost the fiber, but all-purpose flour works, too.

 - dried plums and crystallized ginger